fhqxa/MGKFD/README.md

-# Hierarchical Few-shot Learning via Multi-granularity Global-local Feature Cross-measure Mechanism
+# Few-shot Learning with Multi-Granularity Knowledge Fusion and Decision-Making

 PyTorch implementation of

-**HGLCM achieves new state-of-the-art performance on five few-shot learning benchmarks with significant advantages.
+**MGKFD achieves new state-of-the-art performance on five few-shot learning benchmarks with significant advantages.
 The result is obtained without using any extra data for training or testing.**

 ## Prerequisites